What I Heard from Trump Supporters

 It's usually a mistake to focus too much on the personal limitations of the front man.
 Like assuming that because Robert Plant wasn't a good guitar player, Led Zeppelin must not be a good band.
 It's better to understand the ideas in the book (and campaign generally) as belonging to his team, which includes intellectuals who do read books and have very clear ideas.
 Some of them are now policymakers in the administration, so those ideas will affect our future whether or not Trump came up with them.

 Anyhow, nobody in Trump’s new administration had anything to do with writing his book.
 Most of Trump’s policy agenda is going along with the standard GOP playbook of deregulating environmental pollution, cutting funding to reproductive healthcare, eliminating taxes on the wealthiest, restricting labor rights, slashing funding for scientific research, privatizing infrastructure and public institutions, and so on.
-There has been a lot of thought put into these (it’s worth billions of dollars to donors) but I wouldn’t really call it intellectual per se.
+There has been a lot of thought put into these (it’s worth billions of dollars to donors) but I wouldn’t really call it intellectual per se, and obfuscation of the intended outcomes is half the purpose of these plans.

-His “signature ideas” like deporting all Muslims, imposing a 20% tariff on imports, “bringing back” all the coal jobs, growing the economy by 4% per year, and building a wall and making Mexico pay for it are doomed to fail.
+Trump’s “signature ideas” like deporting all Muslims, imposing a 20% tariff on imports, “bringing back” all the coal jobs, growing the economy by 4% per year, and building a wall and making Mexico pay for it are doomed to fail.

 The result is the same: someone was commissioned to draft statements that the speaker endorses.